mkaz.blog

 After performing an operation in VISUAL MODE the selection is no longer highlighted.
 Use gv to automatically reselect the area previously highlighted.

-Another mode to mention is Command-line mode.
-You enter by typing : while in NORMAL or VISUAL mode.
+Command-line mode is the name of the mode entered by typing : while in NORMAL or VISUAL mode.
 This places your cursor at the bottom command-line, ready for you to type a command.

 Typically, you exit command-line mode by issuing a command, however you can exit without a command by typing Esc Esc